• Home

 Even my 5-year-old loves carrot sticks dipped in hummus!
 And that’s how we usually eat our hummus around here: as a veggie dip.

-Of course, you can never go wrong with basic homemade hummus but lately, I’ve been dressing it up with roasted garlic and red pepper, and oh my goodness, just the aroma of those roasting vegetables in the oven is enough to make you salivate.
+Of course, you can never go wrong with basic homemade hummus, but lately, I’ve been dressing it up with roasted garlic and red pepper, and oh my goodness, just the aroma of those roasting vegetables in the oven is enough to make you salivate.

 Roasting the garlic, rather than adding it raw, mellows and deepens the flavor, and the roasted red pepper lends a smokey sweetness to your dip.
-It sounds fancy, but it’s really as easy as putting your peppers and garlic in the oven for 6-8 minutes, and then pulling off the thin, charred outer layer.
-So much flavor, for so little effort!
+It sounds fancy, but it’s really as easy as putting your peppers and garlic in the oven for 6-8 minutes and then pulling off the thin, charred outer layer.
+So much flavor for so little effort!

-roasted red pepper hummus recipe
+Image shows a bowl of roasted red pepper and garlic hummus

-I also err on the low side with the lemon juice.
+I also err on the low side with lemon juice.
 It’s just a personal preference.
 If you like tanginess, feel free to add the full four tablespoons!

-Now, I know that pita chips and pretzel crisps are popular dippers for hummus, but here are some healthy alternatives that are just as delicious, but add value to your snack in the form of vitamins, minerals, and dietary fiber, and not just the empty calories of those previously mentioned.
+Now, I know that pita chips and pretzel crisps are popular dippers for hummus, but here are some healthy alternatives that are just as delicious but add value to your snack in the form of vitamins, minerals, and dietary fiber, and not just the empty calories of those previously mentioned.

 • carrot sticks